laroper/SQLfiltering/README.md

 # SQL Filtering
-__Project Description__: Ran SQL queries to retrieve information from a database called organization, that contained two tables with login attempts for employees.
+__Description__: Ran SQL queries to retrieve information from a database called organization, that contained two tables with login attempts for employees.
 I applied AND, OR and NOT operators to filter various SQL queries.

 ## **Structure of the tables**